jrofurtado/dart-appcache/README.md

 # Configuring

-Add the transformer to your pubspec.yaml:
+Add the transformer to your pubspec.yaml as the last build step:

     transformers:
+    - polymer
+    - $dart2js
     - appcache
         entry_points: web/index.html